paralink-network/paralink-docs/docs/whitepaper/consensus.md

 ### Consensus

-In order to service a callback to a data request, `min_treshold` relayers have to agree on the result.
-Agreement is defined by the variance treshold.
+In order to service a callback to a data request, `min_threshold` relayers have to agree on the result.
+Agreement is defined by the variance threshold.
 The result is then aggregated on-chain using the mean for continuous, and mode for discrete values.

 ### Costs and scalability